General Undergraduate Admission Requirements

 - Faith Integration: Clear discussion of faith-based worldview as it relates to the profession of social work.

 - Critical Thinking: Interest in social work, depth of insight and faith integration have been thoughtfully linked to Grand Challenge(s) selected.

 - Writing Skills: Writing is clear, organized and free of grammatical and spelling errors.

 - Complete or be enrolled in the Introduction to Social Work course, completing with a C or better.
 (Transfer students with more than 45 units can apply prior to completing Introduction to Social Work.)

 - Submit an unofficial APU transcript or transcript of work taken elsewhere if transfer.

-- Students will be notified in writing within three weeks of the SOCW Advising and Admissions Committee’s decision.
+- Students will be notified in writing within three weeks of the Social Work Advising and Admissions Committee’s decision.

 BSW Admissions Appeals Process

-Any student who is dissatisfied with a decision for admission may request an in-person review with the admissions committee, in which they can supply further verbal and written evidence in regards to the actions taken by the committee, within two weeks of your committee's decision.
+Any student who is dissatisfied with a decision for admission may request an in-person review with the Social Work Advising and Admissions Committee, in which they can supply further verbal and written evidence in regards to the actions taken by the committee, within two weeks of your committee's decision.
 The committee will provide a written response to the student within one week of the hearing.
 If the student is still in disagreement, he/she may appeal to the associate dean of the School of Behavioral and Applied Sciences.